Africa – Continent Facts, Wildlife & Culture

 Seals

-The largest seal colony in the southern hemisphere is a Cape Cross in Namibia.
+The largest seal colony in the Southern Hemisphere is located at Cape Cross in Namibia.

 Frogs

-The world's biggest frog (the goliath frog) is found in Cameroon.
+The world's largest frog, the goliath frog, is found in Cameroon.

 Nile Crocodiles

-The Nile crocodile is the planet's largest living reptile - growing to an average length of 5 m.
+The Nile crocodile is the planet's largest living reptile, reaching an average length of 5 meters.

 African Elephants

-The African elephant is the largest living land mammal.
+The African elephant is the largest living land mammal, weighing up to 6–7 tons and having no natural predators.

 Fish

-The only place where shools of fresh water sardines are found is in Lake Tanganyika.
+The only freshwater sardine shoals in the world are found in Lake Tanganyika.

-African art too reflects the diversity of African cultures.
-The oldest existing art from Africa are 6,000-year old carvings found in Niger, while the Great Pyramid of Giza in Egypt was the world's tallest architectural accomplishment until the creation of the Eiffel Tower.
+The Great Pyramid of Giza in Egypt was the tallest structure in the world until the construction of the Eiffel Tower.